 Bill graduated from Rensselaer Polytechnic Institute, cum laude, and Albany Law School of Union University, cum laude.

 I represent private equity sponsors, their portfolio companies, and strategic acquirers in various jurisdictions, as well as traditional and alternative lenders providing financing for leveraged acquisitions.
 I also represent those entities and investment banks in private and public offerings and sale of securities.

 What types of cases/deals do you work on?

-How did you decide to practice in your area?
+How did you choose this practice area?

 What is the most challenging aspect of your practice area?

 What misconceptions exist about your practice area?
-What do you wish you had known before joining your practice area?

-What is unique about your practice area at your firm, and how has it evolved since you have been at the firm?
+What is unique about your practice area at your firm?